cobeylab/version-control-training/README.md

 Before you push, (and usually before you commit!) you should make sure the code passes any test suite for the repository.
 For this one, you can run it by typing `pytest` (requires [Pytest](https://docs.pytest.org)).
 For other repositories, the command may be different.

-Once you're satisfied that your local commits are ready to be shared with other contributors, you can do a `git push` to send any local commits that haven't been sent to the remote repository.
+Once you're satisfied that your local commits are ready to be shared with other contributors, you can use `git push` to send any local commits that haven't been sent to the remote repository.

 ``` bash